mrismanaziz/Reforestation/README.md

-## How do you make a 'one' disappear?
-You add a 'g' and it's 'gone'
+## Doctor: Do you want to hear the good news or the bad news?
+Patient: Good news please.
+Doctor: we're naming a disease after you.